epam/ai-dial/docs/tutorials/quick-start-with-addon.md

 In the **/addon** folder, you can find a [Dockerfile](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/addon/Dockerfile) we need to get and launch the To-Do List Addon.

-## Step 2: Configuration

-In the **/addon/core** folder, you can find a [config.json](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/core/config.json) configuration file.
+In the **/core** folder, you can find a [config.json](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/core/config.json) configuration file.
 In this file, you can configure your model, assistant and addon.

 ### Configure Model

+Add you model credentials in the [config.json](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/core/config.json#L24) file in `upstreams`.

 * Supply your **Azure API Keys** for your deployments for the `key` parameter.
 * Replace `https://AZURE_DEPLOYMENT_URL` with your GPT **endpoint** for the `endpoint` parameter. **Note**: in the endpoint, replace `gpt-4` with your Azure deployment name, in case it is different.